Andrek01/alexarc4shng/README.md

 it to the textarea in the Web-Interface and Store it.

 Now the available devices from your alexa-account will be discoverd an shown on the second tab.

+You can also login / logoff when credentials are available.
+Please see results in the textarea on the right.
+Please refresh page manually after successfull login via the Web-Interface.

 ![PlaceHolder](./assets/webif1.jpg  "jpg")